 ‘it’ has to walk around the outside of the circle tapping the head of each player, saying ‘duck’.

-After tapping on a few players’ head saying ‘duck’, ‘it’ can now say ‘goose’ on someone’s head (‘it’ gets to choose who).
+After tapping on a few players’ heads saying ‘duck’, ‘it’ can now say ‘goose’ on someone’s head (‘it’ gets to choose who).

-If ‘it’ succeeds in that, goose now becomes the new ‘it’.
+If ‘it’ succeeds in that, the goose now becomes the new ‘it’.

-The new person now goes around saying ‘duck’ and choose the next ‘goose’.
+The new person now goes around saying ‘duck’ and chooses the next ‘goose’.

 The game continues like that.

 If ‘it’ fails to get back to their seat without getting tagged, he/she should continue to walk around the circle to choose another player to become the next goose.

 Mirror Mirror is a game in which players imitate what the leader does.
 It is a self-regulation game for kids which can teach them to control their emotions and to be more social.